 The hand is most stable, and the fingers are strongest, when the fingers are bunched up close together.
 When, on the contrary, we extend the fingers away from this stable centre, this requires new strength and flexibility in the hand that no other movements from ordinary life have prepared it for.
 The smaller cellist especially, will need to build this vital flexibility and strength both progressively and regularly, by diligent practice of specific material for extensions.
 This is vital. not only in order to be able to play well but also to avoid injuries, most of which are caused by sudden unprepared forcing or prolonged cumulative strain.
 The smaller the hand in proportion to the cello size, the more training it will need to be able to do the normal cello extensions easily.

 The most fundamental (and common) extension is the wholetone interval between the first and second fingers.
-Next is the wholetone between the second and third fingers, which is only really used in the Intermediate Region and in Thumbposition.
+The next-most-common extension is the wholetone between the second and third fingers, which is only really used in the intermediate region and in thumbposition.
 The term “Extended Position” refers to the hand posture(s) required to play major thirds between the first and top fingers.
 Cellists with a really large and/or flexible hand may have no hand-strain with their major third extensions anywhere on the fingerboard.
 You are truly lucky and can probably ignore the whole gigantic section dedicated to this “problem”.
-Here below are links to some pages of simple fast fluidity exercises which take our hand all over the fingerboard.
+Here below are links to some pages of simple exercises which take our hand chromatically all over the fingerboard.
 The first exercises alternate between extended and non-extended positions, using crawling movements to move up and down.
 The second exercises stay always in extended position and move around by semitone shifts.

-The subject of extensions on the cello is so large and so important that it has been broken up into several different sub-topics, each of which has its own dedicated page (click on the highlighted links).
+The subject of extensions on the cello is so large and so important that its continuation has been broken up into several different sub-topics, each of which has its own dedicated page (click on the highlighted links).